 A quick and easy way to make sure you’re getting the best deal is to compare your options through Quidco Compare.
-You could also earn up to £28 cashback on top just by using this tool.
+You could also earn £28 cashback on top just by using this tool.

 Paying for your cover in one go each year will usually work out cheaper than paying in monthly instalments.
 If you can’t afford to pay in one go, you could consider taking out a zero-interest purchase credit card and spreading the cost interest-free over several months, so long as you are comfortable doing so.